goravel-ecosystem/market-backend/src/README_VPN.md

 ```

 The content of `wg0.conf`, send your public key to the server administrator ,and he will give you the server public
-key.
+key, server IP, server port, and client IP.
 Please remove the comments if you want to copy the content to your configuration file:

 ```text
 [Interface]